News & Events

 -

-Which means ANYONE can access it for free!
-What is it?:
+any of our parishioners can access it for free!

 How do I create an account?
 To create an account (again, for free), go to https://formed.org/signup and type in "55027".
 Click on Holy Trinity Parish, enter your name and email.
 That's it!